zulip/zulip/docs/testing/testing-with-casper.md

 `casper.log`; see <http://docs.casperjs.org/en/latest/logging.html> for
 details.

-An additional debugging technique is to enable verbose mode in the Casper tests; you can do this by adding to the top of the relevant test file the following:

->     var casper = require('casper').create({
->        verbose: true,
->        logLevel: "debug"
->     });
+You can also enable casper's verbose logging mode using the `--verbose` flag.
 This can sometimes give insight into exactly what's happening.

 ### Remote debugging